Aircraft General Knowledge (AGK)

 RPM indicators show the amount of rotations the propellor makes in a minute.
 In planes where the propellor is mounted directly on the crank shaft, we also get the RPM of the crank shaft with this indication.
 With fixed-pitch propellor planes, this means engine RPM equals propellor RPM.
 More RPM is more power (thrust).

 Some engines like Rotax have a gearbox between the crank shaft and the propellor which allows the propellor to rotate at a lower RPM than the engine.
-This RPM indicator will show the RPM of the propellor in such cases.
+Depending on the installation, the cockpit RPM indication may show engine RPM rather than actual propellor RPM.

 RPM indicators are very often mechanically powered.
 A flexible cable is connected to the engine on one end.
 The other end is connected to the RPM indicator in the cockpit.
 This other end has a magnet connected to it which rotates in a copper tube.
 This will produce eddy currents, resulting in the copper tube rotating in the same direction.
 The rotation of this tube is then somewhat limited by a spiral spring.